runtimeverification/vlsm/CODING_CONVENTIONS.md

 - CamelCase name
 - field declaration with C-style naming on separate line, with 2 spaces of indentation
 - the `;` in the last field should not be omitted
+- the sort annotation should not be omitted

 Example:
 ```coq